 Sammy’s Steaks was a pretty popular sandwich joint that was founded in 1946.
 The “Original” shop was at 12th and Buttonwood Sts.
 While under family ownership they sliced their own meats from fresh formed ribeyes and NEVER used anything but; unlike the emulsified meat that most others use today.
-They also made their own sauce from a recipe that the founder developed.… Read the rest
+They also made their own sauce from a recipe that the founder developed.… Read Full Article

 Found this image in my family’s album, but no one seems to have a recollection of what, where or when this image was taken.
 It was likely taken in the late 60s/early 70s, and appears to be summertime by people’s apparel.
 It looks to be some sort of fair or carnival at a local park.
-Do you recognize the location or event?… Read the rest
+Do you recognize the location or event?… Read Full Article

 Above the fold in the August 17th, 1976 Reading Eagle